What’s the cost?

 How far can the bike go on a full charge?

 Just like any vehicle or bike, the heavier your hand is, the quicker you will run out of juice.
-In general, the bike can travel up to 100km/60mi on a full charge, but this can vary depending on load, terrain, maximum speed and so on.
+In general, the 2018 bike can travel up to 120km on a full charge, the 2017 bike will go 100km, but this will vary depending on load, terrain, maximum speed and so on.

 Can I use the bike to charge my tools when out and about?